4marnath/Ideal-Gas-Simulation/README.md

 # Ideal Gas Simulation

-This a simple 2D simulation of an ideal gas system which shows the expected and actual values of different quantities of a gaseous system such as average velocity and pressure.
+This a simple 2D simulation of an ideal gas system which shows the expected and actual values of different quantities such as average velocity and pressure.

 <img src="https://user-images.githubusercontent.com/96186288/196239194-82be3cfd-b739-4567-8bcf-a7ba9f0b5bd6.png" width="800">